xabbu42/Master/arbeit.md

 prehistoric relations are introduced by the induction hypothesis.
 Moreover in the case of a $(⊃ □)$ rule, all occurrences in the prehistory of the new rule also occur in the prehistory of the original rule.
-In the 3\.\ case, only a $(⊃ □)$ rule is removed, which again can not introduce new prehistoric relations.
+In the 3\.\ case, a rule is removed, which again can not introduce new prehistoric relations.
 \End{proof}

 \Begin{lemma}[contraction for G3s] \label{contr}